Why Egil's Saga is not describing Brunanburh

 • John of Worcester’s entry for 926 says: “Fiery lights in the northern part of the heavens were visible throughout the whole of England.
 Shortly afterward, Sihtric, king of Northumbria, departed this life, and king Athelstan expelled Guthferth his son and successor, and united the kingdom to the others which were under his imperial sway, for he defeated in battle and put to flight all the kings throughout Albion; for instance, Howel, king of the West Britons (the Welsh), and afterwards Constantino, king of the Scots, and Wuer (Owen) king of the Wenti (q.
 Gwent).
 He also expelled Aldred, the son of Eadulf, from his royal town called by the English Bebbanbyrig (Bamborough).
 All these, finding that they could no longer resist his power, sued for peace, and assembling at a place called Eamot, on the fourth of the ides [the 12th] of July, ratified by their oaths a solemn treaty.”

 • Malmesbury says of Sihtric: “dying after a year, Athelstan took that province under his own government, expelling one Aldulph, who resisted him”.
 The year can be calculated as 926 from context.
-Presumably he means Guthfrith.
+Presumably his Aldulph meant Guthfrith.

 • Huntingdon says of Æthelstan after Sihtric’s death: “For in the course of the year following, Guthfrith, king of the Danes, brother of Reginald, the king already named, having provoked him to war, was defeated and put to flight, and slain”.